jettro/semi-website/_documentation/weaviate/current/schema.md

   ],
   "cardinality": "atMostOne OR many", // Only used with cross references.
 Will there only be one refference made (e.g., "bornIn") or multiple ones (e.g., "hasProducts")
-  "description": "string"             // A description for your reference }
+  "description": "string"             // A description for your reference "index": true        // Optional, default is true.
+By default each property is fully indexed both for full-text, as well as vector-search.
+You can ignore properties in searches by explicitly setting index to false.
+}
 ```